-- Impulse originates in the sinus node and is conducted normally through the atria.
-It is delayed longer than normal in the AV node (> 0.20 sec), but all atrial impulses (P waves) are conducted through the AV node to the ventricles to create a QRS. - 2.
-1st Degree AVB is a SUPRAHISIAN block.
-The AV node is the source of disease.
+Impulse originates in the sinus node and is conducted normally through the atria.
+It is delayed longer than normal in the AV node (>0.20 sec to <0.40 sec), but all atrial impulses (P waves) are conducted through the AV node to the ventricles to create a QRS.

-3. Not a rhythm in itself, but a condition superimposed on another rhythm.
+- 2. 1st degree AVB is a SUPRAHISIAN block.
+The AV node is the source of delay. - 3.
+Not a rhythm in itself, but a condition superimposed on another rhythm.
 Interpret the underlying rhythm first and then add...with first degree AV block.